Harriet Beecher Stowe Uncle Tom’s Cabin First Edition 1852

 All the plates are present as per the ‘List of the Illustrations’ to the front of the book.
 The List of Illustrations has errors, for one instance, the List of the Illustrations lists “Aunt Chloe hearing of Uncle Tom’s Death” is listed first on page 82 followed by “George Shelby giving Liberty to his Slaves” opposite page 382, when they are inserted the other way around.

 There are 391 numbered pages with 24 introductory pages (numbered i-xxiii), with yellow front and rear end papers and 3 pages of advertisements to the end of the book.
-The pages and illustrations and remarkably clean; with a small corner missing from the last advertisement.
+The pages and illustrations and remarkably clean and in overall Very Good + condition with a small corner missing from the last advertisement.
 This is an exceptionally rare Uncle Tom’s Cabin first edition from 1852 that is still in its original condition, including its original cloth.